oliverspryn/multimodal-spanner/README.md

-# multimodal-spanner
+# Multimodal Spanner
-Smooths over the rough edges to help you extract information from your device's screen and foldable state
+Smooths over the rough edges to help you extract information from your device's screen and foldable state.